NREL/PVade/docs/installing_pvade.rst

 1. conda/mamba installation

-In order to install PVade, it is recommend to use compute node.
+In order to install PVade, it is recommended to use a compute node.
-You can allocate one use it interactively through:
+You can allocate one and use it interactively through:

 .. code:: bash